-Name or Paid in Cash (1)(2) Total
+Name Fees Earned or Paid in Cash (1)(2) Total

 Interested Directors

-Bernard D. Berman
+Bernard D. Berman -

-Ivelin M. Dimitrov
+Ivelin M. Dimitrov -

 Sandeep K. Khorana

-Todd G. Owens
+Todd G. Owens -

 Independent Directors:

 James Castro-Blanco \$ 136,200 \$ 136,200

 Brian S. Dunn \$ 172,500 \$ 172,500

 Richard P. Dutkiewicz \$ 148,700 \$ 148,700

 Byron J. Haney \$ 125,000 \$ 125,000

 Douglas F. Ray \$ 138,800 \$ 138,800

-- (1) For a discussion of the Company's Independent Directors' compensation, see below. - (2) The Company does not maintain a stock or option plan, non-equity incentive plan or pension plan for its directors.
+(1) For a discussion of the Company's Independent Directors' compensation, see below.

+(2) The Company does not maintain a stock or option plan, non-equity incentive plan or pension plan for its directors.

 For the fiscal year ended September 30, 2015, the Independent Directors received an annual retainer fee of \$90,000, payable once per year to Independent Directors that attend at least 75% of the meetings held the previous fiscal year.
-In addition, the Independent Directors received \$2,500 for each Board meeting in which the director attended in person and \$1,000 for each Board meeting in which the director participated other than in person, and reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each Board meeting.
-The Independent Directors also received \$1,000 for each Board committee meeting in which they participated other than in person, and reimbursement of reasonable out-of-pocket expenses incurred in connection with attending a committee meeting not held concurrently with a Board meeting.
-The Independent Directors serving on FSC's Co-Investment Committee, which is responsible for reviewing and approving certain co-investment transactions under the conditions of the exemptive order we received from the SEC, also received \$500 for each Co-Investment Committee meeting in which they attended in person and \$300 for each Co-Investment Committee meeting in which they attended in person and \$300 for each Co-Investment Committee meeting not held concurrently with a Board meeting.
+In addition, the Independent Directors received \$2,500 for each Board meeting in which the director attended in person and \$1,000 for each Board meeting in which the director attended in person and \$1,000 for each Board meeting in connection with attending each Board meeting.
+The Independent Directors also received \$1,000 for each Board committee meeting in which they attended in person and \$500 for each Board committee meeting in which they participated other than in person, and reimbursement of reasonable out-of-pocket expenses incurred in connection with attending a committee meeting not held concurrently with a Board meeting.
+The Independent Directors serving on FSC's Co-Investment Committee, which is responsible for reviewing and approving certain co-investment transactions under the conditions of the exemptive order we received from the SEC, also received \$500 for each Co-Investment Committee meeting in which they attended in person and \$300 for each Co-Investment Committee meeting not held concurrently with a Board meeting in which they participated other than in person plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each Co-Investment Committee meeting not held concurrently with a Board meeting in which they participated other than in person plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each Co-Investment Committee meeting not held concurrently with a Board meeting.
 Messrs.
 Berman, Castro-Blanco and Dunn are members of the 2016 Annual Meeting Committee, which is responsible for various administrative matters relating to the Annual Meeting.
 Messrs.
 Castro-Blanco and Dunn will each receive a one-time retainer of \$5,000 for their service on the 2016 Annual Meeting Committee.